mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Setre looked toward the entrance to the safehouse and called, "Kip!"

 He went up the ladder and walked out to meet them, with Linyu not far behind.
-The kaln ran to Setre and gave her a leg-hug, which she stopped down to return after some hesitation.
+The kaln ran to Setre and gave her a leg-hug, which she kneeled down to return after some hesitation.

-Kip leaned to Casra and asked, "Setre... is she the nather?".
+Kip leaned to Casra and asked, "You were bound?".
 Thi confirmed with a nod.

 Setre lifted herself back up and said to Kip, "Your hardships aren't over.
 The whole island knows how valuable you are.
 Stay out of sight and help Cas."